ruby-grape/grape/README.md

 end
 ```

-### Alias
+### Renaming

-You can set an alias for parameters using `as`, which can be useful when refactoring existing APIs:
+You can rename parameters using `as`, which can be useful when refactoring existing APIs:

 ```ruby
 resource :users do